ClarifiedSecurity/catapult-customizer/README.md

 - `example.makerc-vars` - When using non-default .makerc-vars then make sure that `example.makerc-vars is also defined in the Catapult Customizer repo because there are helper scripts that will check if your .makerc-vars contains all of the variables based on the example.makerc-vars.

 - `start.yml` - In some rare cases you might want to customize the deployment tree of Catapult.
 For that you can create your own start.yml file and it will be used instead of the default one.
 Refer to the default [start.yml](https://github.com/ClarifiedSecurity/Catapult/blob/main/defaults/start.yml) as an example.

+- `autocomplete.yml` - Contains custom completion commands that can be used with the `ctp` command in the container.
+Refer to the default [autocomplete.yml](https://github.com/ClarifiedSecurity/catapult/blob/main/defaults/autocomplete.yml) as an example.